IdiotUser/dnd-digital-garden/src/site/notes/Valor-of-Rain/Jean's Escape.md

 "The [[Gabriel\|King]] has ways of getting information without you speaking, Olivér," countered Madeleine, "and anyway, that is not the reason."

-"Is it because of our strong familial bond?" suggest Jean, which earns him a tired look.
+"Is it because of our strong familial bond?" suggested Jean, which earned him a tired look.

 "You know the reason."